K31: Kar. 31 straight-pull action system

-The Karabiner Modell 31 is noted for its straight-pull bolt action, meaning that the bolt handle is pulled directly rearward to unlock the action and eject the spent cartridge case in one motion, and then pushing the bolt handle forward again to chamber a new cartridge, cock the striker, and lock the action, rather than being manually turned and pulled back and forth, as in contemporary bolt action service rifles, like the German Karabiner 98k, or the British Lee–Enfield Rifle No. 4.
+The Karabiner Modell 31 is noted for its straight-pull bolt action, meaning that the bolt handle is pulled directly rearward to unlock the action, cock the striker and eject the spent cartridge case in one motion, and then pushing the bolt handle forward again to chamber a new cartridge and lock the action, rather than being manually turned and pulled back and forth, as in contemporary bolt action service rifles, like the German Karabiner 98k, or the British Lee–Enfield Rifle No. 4.
 A straight-pull bolt action reduces the range of motion by the shooter, with the goal of increasing the rifle's rate of fire.

 Unlike the previous Schmidt–Rubin series of rifles, the Kar.
 31's locking lugs lock up immediately behind the chamber.
 This forward positioning of the locking lugs affords several advantages.
 The entire action is strengthened as the lugs lock into the much thicker forward part of the receiver.
 Lock-up is also more precise.